 Find your chapel which, of course, doesn't have to be an actual chapel.
 Find or create a space that feels somehow sacred to you.

 Be tenacious.
 Establish a daily practice and stick to it.
+(If you've never had any sort of STILL practice, you might consider beginning with the exercises HERE.
+If you want to jump right in, the Guidelines are HERE.)
 On days when you have time, don't leave your sacred space until you feel an internal shift.
 It will take a while to figure out how to bring (or allow) such a shift.
-It will get easier with time.
+Keep coming back.

 Take in the books and poems that pierce your heart.
 (They will again - be patient!)